Logline

 Sankofa, a word in the Twi language of Ghana, means, “Go back and fetch it”.

 Like its title, this docuseries is about Chicago's Black and Brown communities, finding its value through education on the History and shared values.
 If we want to comprehend racism in America, we must first grasp our past.
-To create a community that protects and values everyone, we must learn how our ancestors came to be in America and how they fought for the little freedom we have attained so far.
+To create a community that protects and values everyone, we must learn how our ancestors came to be in America and how they fought for the little freedom we have attained.
 It provides a sense of belonging and a medium of social and moral support to the young Black and Brown population through learning about their origins and how far they have come.

 Ultimately, "Sankofa" is a call to action, encouraging viewers to embrace the wisdom of our ancestors, learn from their struggles, and use that knowledge to create a more just and equitable future for all.